darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

  * Measurements have been excluded from this draft until we receive a response to the [Measurements Clarification Issue](https://git.isis.vanderbilt.edu/SwRI/BBN/bbn-immortals/issues/50)

-## Unique Identifiers

-It has been indicated by [Austin Whittington](https://git.isis.vanderbilt.edu/SwRI/BBN/bbn-immortals/issues/47) that using the Manufacturer and Model tags of a DAU or Module is the best way to indicate a specific piece of hardware, so we will rely on these to match metadata with their corresponding Module or DAU.

 ## DAU Inventory

 The DAU Inventory consists of a number of **NetworkNode** child elements within a top level element with the identifier **DAUInventory**.
 For example, the following is a list of three DAUs (contents omitted):